-There is potential to consolidate the visitor information function within other centrally located Council run facilities such as the Swimming Centre, thereby opening up the use of the space for other identified needs in the community such as arts, events or business-based uses, whilst retaining the street presence of the lighthouse landmark.
-It should be noted however, that any decisions around this would be subject to a more detailed review of the service.
+There is potential to consolidate the visitor information function within other centrally located Council run facilities such as the Swimming Centre, thereby opening up the use of the space for other identified needs in the community such as arts, events or community uses, whilst retaining the street presence of the lighthouse landmark.
+It should be noted however, that any decisions around this would be subject to a more detailed review of the service, which would need to align with the Reserve purpose.